Looking for the best things to do in Symi, Greece? I planned the perfect picturesque trip to this Greek island and want to help you do the same!

 #15.
 Visit the Pyrgos Rologion

-Admire the clock tower in Symi that can be found at the Ano Symi Port!
-All you can really do here is get a photo and check it out from the outside.
+All you can really do here is take a photo and admire it from the outside.

-There is no access to the clock bell tower.
+GOOD TO KNOW: There is no access to the clock bell tower.

 #16.
 Take A Day Trip To Rhodes